waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Team Assets: KIMCHI (Poison resists Fighting), Blarney (Sudowoodo).
 - Note: Poliwrath is Water/Fighting.
 GNEISS and Calcifer are weak to Water.
 - Plan: Train KIMCHI to Lv21+ for evolution into Gloom.
 Use Sleep Powder and Grass moves against Poliwrath.
 KIMCHI reached Lv18 at Turn 7171 and learned Sleep Powder.
-- Battle Status (Turn 7178): Primeape defeated.
-Selecting KIMCHI to resist Water/Fighting and use Sleep Powder.
+- Battle Status (Turn 7182): Primeape defeated.
+KIMCHI is in against Poliwrath.
+Selecting SLEEP POWDER to neutralize Poliwrath and create a safe switching window for Calcifer or GNEISS.

 # Tile Mechanics
 - FLOOR: Traversable.